EryubaEdmund/powerbi-sales-dashboard/README.md

-# Power BI Sales Dashboard
+# Power BI Health & Medical Analysis Dashboard

 ## Overview
-This report analyzes sales performance by region and product.
+This report analyzes health and medical prevalence by region, diagnosis and revenue from cost generated.

 ## Files
 - Medical Analysis Dashboard.pbip – Main report
 - Hospital_Pharmacy_PowerBI.xlsx – Sample dataset

 ## How to Use
-1. Download the .pbix file
+1. Download the .pbip file
 2. Open in Power BI Desktop
 3. Update data source if needed
 4. Refresh